It’s October, which means it’s that time of the year again: flu vaccination time!

 Or maybe they aren’t sure which type of seasonal flu shot to get: the regular one or one of the newer “stronger” versions, designed for older adults?

 I’m never surprised when people bring up these questions.
 Vaccination for seasonal influenza can indeed be a confusing topic.

 But it’s certainly important to consider.
 Depending on the year, the Centers for Disease Control (CDC) estimates that every year, influenza affects 9-60 million Americans, causes 140,000-710,100 hospitalizations, and results in 12,000-56,000 deaths.

 Influenza is more severe in some years than others.
-In fact, the CDC recently announced that the 2017-2018 season was particularly severe, with an estimated 80,000 deaths related to the flu.
+For instance, the 2017-2018 season was particularly severe, with an estimated 80,000 deaths related to the flu.
 The 2018-2019 season wasn’t as bad, but still had a real impact: the CDC estimates that there were 37.4 million to 42.9 million flu illnesses last year, causing an estimated 36,400 – 61,200 flu deaths.

 Now, most people get better without needing hospitalization, but some people get very sick.
 Older adults are especially likely to get dangerously ill from catching the flu.

 So I agree with the CDC’s recommendation: everyone over the age of 6 months should get their seasonal flu shot.

 In fact, I’m about to go get mine.
 As a healthy woman in her 40s, I’m not that concerned about getting dangerously ill from influenza.
 Instead, I get my annual flu shot because I want to minimize my chance of getting sick and perhaps exposing my older patients to influenza.